sudorandom/kmcd.dev/content/posts/2024/fauxrpc-protovalidate/index.md

   "greeting": "Hello, user!"
 }
 ```
-Sweet we got a response!
-And the response is populated using our example annotation.
+Great, we received a response!
+And the response is populated using our `(buf.validate.field).string.example` annotation.
 This will allow us to stand up a fake service with a few simple commands that has request validation built in and will use the constraints to make realistic fake data.

-I hope this example shows the power of mixing protovalidate with FauxRPC.
+This shows how protovalidate uses protovalidate constraints both for input validation and fake data generation.

-As an aside, I am personally excited and anxious to eventually have [Typescript Support for protovalidate](https://github.com/bufbuild/protovalidate/issues/67).
+On a related note, I am personally excited to eventually have [Typescript Support for protovalidate](https://github.com/bufbuild/protovalidate/issues/67).
 That would allow us to use protovalidate for both clean frontend UX and robust server side validation.
+In my eyes, this would completely solve the problem of having duplicate and inconsistent validation rules between the frontend and backend.
+Backend needs these rules to ensure system reliability and consistency.
+Frontend needs these rules for better UX.

 ## Benefits for you